Quick snapshot of diffuse large B-cell lymphoma (DLBCL) in children

 Prognosis of diffuse large B-cell lymphoma (DLBCL)

 DLBCL in children has an excellent prognosis (outlook).
-Around 90% of children are cured after receiving standard chemotherapy and immunotherapy.
+Around 9 out of every 10 (90%) children are cured after receiving standard chemotherapy and immunotherapy.
 There is a lot of research looking into treating this lymphoma, with an emphasis on investigating how to reduce late effects, or side effects from the toxic therapy that can occur months to years after treatment .

 Long-term survival and treatment options depend on a range of factors, including: